Trompe L'Oeil Paintings by Michael James Riddet

 "Mother Nature always bats last...and she's a tough out"

 This prophetic quote from Dr. Bassim (Sam) Shakhashiri, Professor of Chemistry at the University of Wisconsin, Madison is a quaint reminder to us all that we are only one of almost two million species sharing the resources of our planet Earth.
 Within and between species, population dynamics are continually changing and are at the mercy of a myriad of natural factors and resources.
 Homo sapiens, the newcomer, a most unique species, seems to delight in destroying those very resources he depends upon as well as the ecosystems harboring all other species.
-Thirty years ago, I taught environmental education and warned of many of the problems facing our planet today.
+Thirty five years ago, I taught environmental education and warned of many of the problems facing our planet today.
 Only other choir members listened.
 The exploitation and destruction continued at an unprecedented rate.
 The naysayers turned a deaf ear.
 Our spineless politicians gave their usual lip service.
 The global situation became worse.
 The simple truth is that the Earth needs a rest.
 Sustainable consumption on a global level can be attained but not overnight as the "nouveau green" would have us believe.
 Perhaps within one hundred years, but only through drastic management of human population growth either by personal choice or letting Mother Nature make it for us.

 Buffalo Wings